 A name change can have an impact on your taxes.
 All the names on your tax return must match Social Security Administration records.
 A name mismatch can delay your refund.
-Here is what you show know if you changed your name:
+Here is what you show know to file your taxes if you changed your name:

 Report name changes.
 Did you get married and are now using your new spouse’s last name or hyphenated your last name?
 Did you divorce and go back to using your former last name?
 In either case, you should notify the SSA of your name change.
 That way, your new name on your IRS records will match up with your SSA records.

 Make a Dependent’s Name Change.
 Notify the SSA if your dependent had a name change.
 For example, this could apply if you adopted a child and the child’s last name changed.

 If you adopted a child who does not have a Social Security number, you may use an Adoption Taxpayer Identification Number on your tax return.
 An ATIN is a temporary number.
 You can apply for an ATIN by filing FOR W-7A, Application for Taxpayer Identification Number for Pending U.S. Adoptions, with the IRS.
 You can visit IRS.gov to view, download, print or order the form at any time.

 Get a new card.
 File Form SS-5, Application for a Social Security Card, to notify SSA of your name change.
 You can get the form on SSA.gov or call 800-772-1213 to order it.
 Your new card will show your new name with the same SSN you had before.